 Per the engineering requirements outlined in the team's QFD, the critical vessel model properties are the pressure capacity and opacity.
 The vessel properties are designed to consider the adhesion of the calcified lesion model and the vessel model itself.
-Considering the 50% opacity target, the team selects a 40D TPU 3D printing filament that is transparent in color.
+Considering the 50% opacity target, the team selects an Elastic 50A Resin V2 printing resin that is transparent in color.
 The transparent property of the filament attempts to meet the 50% opacity target.
-The 40D TPU filament has a Shore hardness of 40D, meaning it is relatively soft and flexible, which makes it ideal for the team's vessel model.
-The selected 3D printing filament has a tensile yield strength of 0.8 MPa.
-The pressure of an individual with PAD is relatively 200 mmHg, which converts to 26.7 kPa.
-The team's 3D printing filament proves to meet the pressure targets of the engineering requirements through calculations.
-The team can test the vessel model properties by applying a pressure of 26.7 kPa to the vessel model by performing a simulation with a fluid pump set to the pressure value and allowing water to flow through the printed model.
+The Elastic 50A Resin V2 has a Shore hardness of 55A, meaning it is relatively soft and flexible, which makes it ideal for the team's vessel model.
+The selected 3D printing resin has an ultimate tensile yield strength of 3.4 MPa.
+The pressure of an individual with PAD is relatively 160 mmHg, which converts to 21.33 kPa.
+The team's 3D printing resin proves to meet the pressure targets of the engineering requirements through calculations.
+The team can test the vessel model properties by applying a pressure of 21.33 kPa to the vessel model by performing a simulation with a fluid pump set to the pressure value and allowing water to flow through the printed model.
 The team can visually inspect the model while in simulation for any leaks or defects involving pressure loss due to vessel properties.

 The team can test opacity requirements by either visual inspection or following ASTM D1003, the standard test method in measuring luminous transmittance of transparent plastics [80].
 The method for visual inspection involves subjective assessment by an observer.
 The vessel is viewed against a standardized test object with high contrast to evaluate its transparency.
 The method for ASTM D1003 transmittance measurement involves measuring the amount of light that passes through the 3D printed vessel model material.
 The model is placed between a light source and a detector.
 The detector measures the intensity of light before and after passing through the material.
 The instrument used for transmittance measurement is a transmittance meter or a spectrophotometer.
 Despite the associated costs to the team's budget, there are cost-effective alternatives available for this test.
 One such option is to utilize a handheld light transmission meter, such as the Qualtech QPI-115A or Linshang LS116.
 A final alternative to achieve this opacity requirement would be to get the team's clients involved and present them with the team's product for their visual inspection and interpretation.
+The team will likely proceed in this direction by getting the opacity approval from the client's visual inspection for cost considerations.